liamzdenek/sourcegraph-application/memory-bank/progress.md

 - ✅ Created test script for running the batch processor locally
 - ✅ Updated API package to read from DynamoDB and invoke batch jobs
 - ✅ Added environment variable validation and configuration
+- ✅ Implemented frontend components for dashboard, repositories, jobs, and settings
+- ✅ Created API service layer for the frontend
+- ✅ Implemented ApiContext provider using React Context API and React Query
+- ✅ Added CSS modules for component-specific styling
+- ✅ Implemented global CSS variables for consistent styling
+- ✅ Added responsive design for mobile and desktop

 ## What Works